 Though the nature of a project is temporary, they are not performed in isolation.
-They work in a controlled environment and affected by Enterprise Environmental Factors (EEF) and Organizational Process Assets (OPA).
+They work in a controlled environment and are affected by Enterprise Environmental Factors (EEF) and Organizational Process Assets (OPA).

 The Project Management Institute terms them as influences.
 Enterprise environmental factors can be internal or external, while organizational process assets are always internal to an organization.